What is fatigue?

 How can I manage fatigue?

 Lots of things can cause fatigue, so there’s no one treatment that can get rid of it completely.
 But there are lots of things you can do to improve or manage your fatigue.
-Read the information below to find out how small changes to your life can make a big difference.
+Small changes to your life can make a big difference.

 It’s important to talk to your healthcare team if you think you have fatigue.
 They can help you understand what might be making your fatigue worse and help you find ways to manage your fatigue.
 They can also check for any other health problems that might be causing your fatigue or making it worse.